learning-zone/javascript-basics/README.md

 </div>

 #### Q. What is Hoisting?
 Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
-Remember that JavaScript only hoists declarations, not initialisation.
 Example:
 ```javascript
 console.log(message); //output : undefined